KBSummers/GradNotes/AlgorithmAnalysis_CSE551/README.md

    Lecture j starts at s_j and finished at f_j
    Goal: to find the minimum number of classrooms (or servers) to schedule all the lectures (or jobs), so that no two occur at the same time in the same room.

+There are four different aspects of the jobs that we can consider,
+* Earliest Start Time
+* Earliest Finish Time
+* Shortest Interval
+* Fewest Conflicts

    * Observations *

    The *depth* of a set of open intervals is the maximum number of intervals that contain any given time.